 As explained before, the air around the evaporator coils can get cold during operation, and a constant supply of warm air is needed so that they do not freeze over.

 When the temperatures drop pretty low, the refrigerant gets so cold that it freezes any moisture in the air before it can even circulate the coils.

 To avoid this problem, turn your air conditioner to fan mode and keep it running for a while until the ice thaws.

-If you have an old air conditioner, which has not been serviced in a while and is covered in dust and gunk, then there’s a high chance it would freeze up after prolonged use.
+If you can’t recall, chances are dust and debris have collected on the evaporator coils themselves, and they require severe cleaning.
+Moreover, if you have an old air conditioner, which has not been serviced in a while and is covered in dust and gunk, then there’s a high chance it would lead to frozen AC coils after prolonged use.

 The buildup of dirt on the coil hinders the heat transfer between the coil and refrigerant.
-With the refrigerant making the coil extremely cold, and without enough heat transfer taking place, the temperature eventually falls below 32 degrees, forming ice on the coils.
+With the refrigerant making the coil extremely cold and without enough heat transfer taking place, the temperature eventually falls, leading to frozen AC coils.

 The immediate solution is to run the air conditioner in fan mode for a while and let the ice thaw.
-For a more prolonged remedy, take out the front cover of your evaporator coil, and clean them with a soft brush or cloth.
+It is recommended that you don’t run the unit unless you have thoroughly cleaned your AC coils.
+Take out the front cover of your evaporator coil, and clean them with a soft brush or cloth.
 You will have to do this after the ice thaws, though.
-Be careful not to use a sharp object, as it could damage the coils.

 Regularly service your unit and keep it in top shape!
 The better you take care of your appliance, the longer it will run.